prabindh/euclid/README.md

  - Invoke this script as "python <script> <object-folder-name> <bg folder name> <training filename>"
  - output image files will be written to 'output-images' and 'output-labels' and training list file will be written

- - Note: The labels are in Yolo format
+ - Note: The labels are in Yolo format, and output image files will be of same resolution as that of the "background" images.

 # Dependencies